Real Madrids fantastic Four Face Atletico Test - UrduPoint

 "So underrated... for me he's probably the most talented and most gifted player in the squad," said Bellingham of the Brazilian winger.

-Between the four of them Madrid have enough skill and speed to break through any defence, although Ancelotti insists it is the way they contribute defensively that could lead to either glory or defeat.
+Between the four of them Madrid have enough skill and speed to break through any defence, although Ancelotti insists it is the way they contribute defensively that could lead to either glory or defeat in the double-header.

-"If we play like this we will not win on Tuesday," said Ancelotti after the Betis defeat.

 Recent Stories